MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 Plotting results
 ----------------

-In that section, I provide an overview of the graphical part of PecubeGUI.
+In that section, I provide an overview of the chart part of PecubeGUI.
 There, you can plot results from your Pecube run.

 Plot 2D data
 ------------